A tree-based kernel for densities and its applications in clustering DNase-seq profiles: Introduction

-A variety of methods have been proposed for clustering count vectors.
-Popular off-the-shelf clustering methods, such as K-means and Partitioning Around Medoids (PAM), directly use the geometric distance between these samples, which does not adequately account for the complex within-cluster covariance.
-Various mixture models have also been introduced to carry out clustering, and they may adopt either parametric or nonparametric mixture components.
-In particular, \cite{holmes2012} adopted a mixture of Dirichlet kernels for each cluster, which assumes that even within a cluster, the counts across the elements in the vector are independent up to a total-sum constraint.
-Extending the vector to possibly involve an infinite number of elements, the nested Dirichlet Process (NDP) \citep{rodriguez2008nested} also adopts a mixture model of the Dirichlet kernel, but instead assuming all vectors in the same clusters must have no heterogeneity, i.e., they must share an identical distribution, thereby enforcing the strongest possible dependence: no heterogeneity within each group. \cite{christensen2020bayesian} and \cite{mao2022dirichlet} considered a mixture model with a finite P\'olya tree kernel \citep{ferguson1973bayesian,lavine1992some,dennis1991dt}, but the within-cluster correlation is strictly determined by an underlying dyadic tree structure on the genomic locations, without regard to the actual data at hand.
+\textbf{A brief review on clustering count data.} A variety of methods have been proposed for clustering count vectors.
+Popular distance-based methods, such as K-means and Partitioning Around Medoids (PAM), cluster observations based on geometric dissimilarity, but do not explicitly account for the complex dependence and overdispersion often present in count data.
+Model-based approaches provide a more principled alternative by introducing cluster-specific sampling distributions, with either parametric or nonparametric kernels.

-In the domain of DNase-seq profiling, some tailor-made clustering methods utilize additional domain knowledge beyond the count data itself to mitigate the lackings of standard clustering algorithms.
-These include the site-centric methods, such as early works using k-means \citep{boyle2011high}, mixture model-based and covariate-assisted clustering such as CENTIPEDE \citep{pique2011accurate}, and PIQ (protein interaction quantitation) \citep{sherwood2014discovery}; as well as segmentation-based methods, such as \cite{gusmao2014detection} that scans the whole genome into open/closed chromatin and protected footprint states.
-These methods are less transferable to other domains of count data clustering.
+Among model-based methods, \cite{holmes2012} adopted a mixture of Dirichlet kernels for each cluster, which assumes that, within a cluster, the counts across the elements in the vector are independent up to a total-sum constraint.
+Extending the vector to possibly involve an infinite number of elements, the nested Dirichlet Process (NDP) \citep{rodriguez2008nested} also adopts a mixture model of the Dirichlet kernel, but assumes no heterogeneity within each cluster. \cite{christensen2020bayesian} and \cite{mao2022dirichlet} considered a mixture model with a finite P\'olya tree kernel \citep{ferguson1973bayesian,lavine1992some,dennis1991dt}, which allows within-cluster heterogeneity but the within-cluster correlation \yxnew{across different elements in the count vector is prespecified by the dyadic tree structure rather than learned adaptively from the data}.
+More recent works have proposed mixture of DP mixtures \citep{zhang2025bayesian} with a fixed number of groups, and a covariate-dependent tail-free process \citep{flores2025clustering} to utilize covariate information in clustering.